OpenFreeEnergy/openfe/docs/guide/protocols/absolutebinding.rst

 1. Restrain the ligand using orientational restraints.
 2. Turn off the electrostatic interactions of the ligand.
 3. Decouple Lennard-Jones interactions of the ligand.
-4. Release the restraints of the now dummy ligand analytically and transfer the ligand into the solvent.
+4. Release the restraints of the now dummy ligand analytically.

 The lambda schedule in the solvent phase is similar to the one in the complex, except that no restraints are applied.
 A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.